-The Volvo 240 was one of Volvo’s most successful models; today, it makes for a practical, well-built classic.
-Here’s how to buy one.
+The Volvo 240 was one of the Swedish firm’s most successful models; today, it makes for a practical, well-built classic.
+Here’s how to buy one

 An executive-class model that remains in production for the best part of two decades is something of a rarity.
-The Mercedes-Benz W124-series E-Class, for example, stayed around for just over 11 years, the Rover SD1 charted up a decade-long career, and the longest-lived Ford Granada/Scorpio model managed barely nine years.
-The Volvo 240, however, is in a league of its own, launching in 1974 and remaining on sale for the next 19 years.
-For a relatively upmarket range of saloons and estates, such longevity is very unusual.
+The Mercedes W124-series E-Class stayed around for just over 11 years, the Rover SD1 charted up a decade-long career, and the longest-lived Ford Granada/Scorpio model managed barely nine years.
+The Volvo 240 is in a league of its own, however, launched in 1974 and remaining on sale for the next 19 years.

-As newer, more advanced rivals came and went, the good old Volvo 240 plodded on with only relatively minor updates throughout its career.
-A combination of toughness, strength, safety and dependability won it many friends throughout its long run, ensuring that it became the proverbial classic in its own lifetime.
+As newer, more advanced rivals came and went, the Volvo 240 plodded on with only minor updates throughout its career.
+A combination of toughness, strength, safety and dependability won it many friends, ensuring that the car became a real classic in its own lifetime.

 These days, the Volvo 240 series offers classic buyers the same attributes as it did when new, retaining its reputation for robustness and reliability.
 And with a reasonably wide range of different derivatives available, there should be a version to suit most potential buyers’ needs.
 The early UK-spec range comprised the 244DL and better-equipped GL saloons, plus the 245E and DL estates – although a GL version of the 245 would arrive later.